saltedbones/Africology-and-African-American-Studies/pages/undergradaute.md

 To read more about what our graduates are accompishing read more here.
 (LINK)

-## Undergraduate Advising
+## Academic Advising and Professional Development

-The Center for Academic Advising and Professional Development counsels students on both classroom and career issues.
-Advisers help undergraduate students navigate their curriculums, choose a major or minor, explore career opportunities and determine post-graduation plans.
+Our award-winning advising staff helps students take full advantage of the College of Liberal Art's flexible curriculum by assisting them in developing personalized academic plans that ensure timely graduation.
+We also work closely with our students to ensure tey have a rich experience beyond the classroom, complementing academic work with study abroad programs, internships and experiential learning opporunities.

 [Learn More](https://liberalarts.temple.edu/advising)